fprime-community/fprime-tutorial-arduino-blinker/docs/running-on-hardware.md

 1. Verify connection: confirm that there is a green circle and not a red X in the upper right corner.
 2. Send a Command: select the 'Commanding' tab, search for led.BLINKING_ON_OFF and send it with the argument set to ON.
 3. Verify Event: select the 'Events' tab and verify that the SetBlinkingState event reports the blinking state was set to ON.
+4. Repeat steps 2 and 3 to turn the LED OFF.
+5. Verify Telemetry: select the 'Channels' tab and verify that the LedBlinker telemetries appear.

 # Conclusion